miegoer/nikonMyLearningClone/README.md

 7. Using TDD implement footer section.
 Key points of this process were:
 * Reuse custom-button class for the contact us button.
+* Add a missing phone receiver SVG to be included in the button.
+If there were any missing assets in a real project this would have to be brought up while a temporary asset could be used.
 * Use built-in Bootstrap success button for cookies settings.
 * Add gray background colour to login section.